leandrocandido/reservation-test/AppendixII.md

 ## Appendix II – POST /Reservation

-This endpoint allows to make a reservation into the system providing, among other parameters, the keys received with the previous call.
+This endpoint allows to make a reservation into the system, providing among other parameters the keys received from the previous calls.

 Note: The flight keys from GET and POST should match.